TRY 5210

 0 -juice and sweet beverages (only milk and water is recommended for children)

 Begin by supporting your child’s efforts to eat well and add physical activity to his/her life.
 Make sure your child knows you love him/her and want to help him/her live a long and healthy life.
-Help your child understand that weight loss is important, but so is a healthy lifestyle.
+Help your child understand that a healthy weight is important, but so is a healthy lifestyle.
 Eating well and exercising can help prevent heart disease, diabetes, and high blood pressure as your child becomes an adult.

 Dietitians rarely recommend diets for children and teens who need to lose weight.
 Usually the best approach is to work with a family to change the family’s eating and exercise habits.
 Severe dieting can affect a child’s growth and development.
 Instead focus on: